gscriva/pixel-cnn/README.md

 │
 ```
 To run training just type `python src/run.py`.
+If you need to modify default parameters just change the `conf/*` files according to your prefereces.

-Best 2 checkpoints, i.e., best two models according to the validation loss, are saved in `/your/project/root/wandb/offline-run-YYYYMMDD_HHMMSS-hash/files/pixel-cnn/hash/checkpoints/epoch=XX-step=XXXX.ckpt`.
+Best 2 checkpoints, i.e., best two models according to the validation loss, are saved in `/your/project/root/wandb/online-run-YYYYMMDD_HHMMSS-hash/files/pixel-cnn/hash/checkpoints/epoch=XX-step=XXXX.ckpt`.

-To load and use the model to generate new sample just follow the [PyTorch Lightning docs](https://pytorch-lightning.readthedocs.io/en/latest/common/weights_loading.html#checkpoint-loading).
+To load and use the model to generate new sample run `python src/generate.py --ckpt_path </ckpt_path> --num_sample <num>`.

 # About <a href="https://github.com/lucmos/nn-template"><img alt=![] src="https://shields.io/badge/-nn--template-emerald?style=flat&logo=github&labelColor=gray"></a>